Christopher of Albania: Biography

 Archbishop Kisi and the OACA Holy Synod were supportive of the anti-Communist resistance movement that became prominent following World War II.
 This stance was reportedly in contrast to the position of some other Orthodox clergy and laity.
 Prior to this, during the German occupation of Albania in World War II, Kisi and the church leadership had welcomed the decision from German authorities to extend the jurisdiction of the Albanian Orthodox Church.
 This expansion included the Diocese of Prizren and the newly created bishoprics of Peshkopia and Struga.

 The Communist regime forcibly removed Archbishop Kisi from his position as primate, compelling his resignation on August 25, 1948.
 Despite this, many continued to regard him as the legitimate head of the church.
-Archbishop Kristofor Kisi was found unconscious in the church of St. Procopius in Tirana and died on June 17, 1958.
+Archbishop Kristofor Kisi was found unconscious in the St. Procopius church in Tirana and died on June 17, 1958.
 Accounts suggest he was taken to a hospital but was denied adequate medical aid and effectively left to die, with poisoning widely cited as the cause of death under suspicious circumstances attributed to the regime.

 Some accounts also state he died in custody or prison following his deposition.

 Following Archbishop Kisi's forced removal (finalized around 1948-1949), his position as primate was filled by Pais Vodica (Pashko Vodica), a figure known for his loyalty to, and support from, the Communist regime.
 Vodica had been involved with the Communist-led National Liberation Front during the war and was considered a faithful supporter of the new government.